 - (A) Any drug or alcohol testing by an employer shall occur during or immediately after the regular work period.
-Such testing by the employer shall be deemed work time for the purposes of compensation and benefits for current employees. - (B) An employer shall pay all costs of testing for drugs or alcohol required by the employer, including the cost of transportation if the testing of a current employee is conducted at a location other than the workplace. - Section 6. {Testing procedures.} All sample collection and testing of drugs and alcohol under this Act shall be performed in accordance with the following conditions: - (A) The collection of samples shall be performed under reasonable and sanitary conditions. - (B) Sample collections shall be documented, and said documentation procedures shall include: - (1) labeling of samples so as to reasonably preclude the probability of erroneous identification of test results; and - (2) an opportunity for the employee or prospective employee to provide notification of any information which may be considered relevant to the test, including identification of currently or recently used prescriptions or nonprescription drugs, or other relevant medical information. - (C) Sample collection, storage, and transportation to the place of testing shall be performed so as to reasonably preclude the probability of sample contamination or adulteration. - (D) Sample testing shall comply to scientifically accepted analytical methods and procedures.
+Such testing by the employer shall be deemed work time for the purposes of compensation and benefits for current employees. - (B) An employer shall pay all costs of testing for drugs or alcohol required by the employer, including the cost of transportation if the testing of a current employee is conducted at a location other than the workplace.

+Section 6. {Testing procedures.} All sample collection and testing of drugs and alcohol under this Act shall be performed in accordance with the following conditions:

+- (A) The collection of samples shall be performed under reasonable and sanitary conditions: - (B) Sample collections shall be documented, and said documentation procedures shall include: - (1) labeling of samples so as to reasonably preclude the probability of erroneous identification of test result; and - (2) an opportunity for the employee or prospective employee to provide any information that may be considered relevant to the test, including identification of current or recently

+ALEC's Corporate Board

+--in recent past or present AT&T Services, Inc.

+- centerpoint360

+- UPS

+- Bayer Corporation

+- GlaxoSmithKline

+- Energy Future Holdings

+- Johnson & Johnson

+- Coca-Cola Company

+- PhRMA

+- Kraft Foods, Inc.

+- Coca-Cola Co.

+- Pfizer Inc.

+- Reed Elsevier, Inc.

+- DIAGEO

+- Peabody Energy • Intuit, Inc.

+- Koch Industries, Inc.

+- ExxonMobil Verizon

+- Reynolds American Inc.

+- Wal-Mart Stores, Inc.

+- Salt River Project

+- Altria Client Services, Inc.

+- American Bail Coalition

+- State Farm Insurance

+For more on these corporations, search at www.SourceWatch.org.

+used prescriptions or non-prescription drugs, or other relevant medical information.

+- (D) Sample collection, storage, and transportation to the place of testing shall be performed so as to reasonably preclude the probability of sample contamination or adulteration; and - (E) Sample testing shall comply with scientifically accepted analytical methods and procedures.
 Testing shall be conducted at a laboratory approved or certified by either a state or federal agency.
-Testing shall include verification or confirmation of any positive test results by gas chromatography, gas chromatography-mass spectroscopy, or other comparably reliable analytical method, before the result of any test may be used as a basis for any action by an employer.
+Testing shall include verification or confirmation of any positive test results by gas chromatography, mass spectroscopy, or other comparably reliable analytical method, before the result of any test may be used as a basis for any action by an employer.